aphrochl/NtuaFlix/back-end/README.md

 - [Back-end unit tests](#Back-end-unit-tests)
 - [RESTful API](#RESTful-API)

 ## Back-end

-Στο Back-end υλοποιούμε τα εξής:
+In the back-end, we implement the following:

-#### REST Api
+#### REST API

-1. Διαχειριστικά endpoints
+1. Administrative endpoints
-2. Λειτουργίες συστήματος (υπόλοιπα endpoints)
+2. System functionalities (remaining endpoints)
-3. Άλλα endpoints απαραίτητα για τα use cases ή για την ομαλή λειτουργία του Frontend
+3. Other endpoints necessary for the use cases or to ensure smooth interaction with the Frontend

 #### Database Connection

 ## Installation

-To install the back-end, copy the files in the back-end folder into your desired directory.
+To install the back-end, copy the files from the back-end folder to your desired directory.
-Install the packages:
+Install the necessary packages:

 ```sh
 npm install
 ```

 ## Execution